EkaterinaSenilova-zz/7PNordicAS_Test_Selenium2/README.md

 3. Add to the java files where needed the path where the cromedriver file is located: System.setProperty("webdriver.chrome.driver", "//User/Downloads/chromedriver");

-4. you can also creae jar file: cd-  javac TestSuites.java java TestSuites.java
+4. you can also create jar file: cd-  javac TestSuites.java

+java TestSuites.java